+The CEC canceled the Business Meeting originally scheduled for April 24, 2025.
 The next CEC Business Meeting is scheduled for May 8, 2025.
-The agenda and backup materials are available here.

 CALIFORNIA AIR RESOURCES BOARD (CARB)

 Meetings and Workshops

 On April 30, 2025, at 10:00 am PT, CARB will host a seminar for a research study measuring light-duty vehicle exhaust emissions using roadside-deployed remote sensing devices at eight California locations.
 The seminar will also discuss the results of using these measurements and other relevant data to analyze several policy-relevant topics, including long-term vehicle emission trends and emission characteristics disparities for communities of different socioeconomic status.